AustinChris1/Heirloom/docs/USAGE.md

 ### Easier: let the repo send it

 Browser wallets are the weak link.
-The destination tag usually sits behind an "advanced" toggle, and some extensions (Crossmark on Windows, for one) cannot scroll to it — so the payment goes out **without a tag**, succeeds on XRPL, and silently fails to count.
+The destination tag usually sits behind an "advanced" toggle, and some extensions cannot reliably reach it — so the payment goes out **without a tag**, succeeds on XRPL, and silently fails to count.

 ```bash
 cd packages/contracts